 Come and join our tradition of excellence in computing at Calvin College!

 While programming is not the only thing computing professional do, it is a good starting point.
 Programming is best learned by writing programs.
 If you can take a programming course at your high school or a local college, do so.
 A reputable course would cover object-oriented programming with a main-stream language like Java, C++ or VB.Net.
 It's possible that taking such a course could get you out of Calvin's introductory CS 108 course and into a more advanced course.
 Talk to us at advising time if you have questions about this.

 If you can't find a programming course, you can always wait until fall and take CS 108, Calvin's introduction to computing course.
 CS 108 doesn't assume any prior programming experience.
+We also offer CS 108 online over the summer; see Calvin Online for details.
 However, if you'd like to get at least some programming experience before tackling CS 108, then you can play around at bit with Java programming.
 Sun Microsystems provides a good Java development environment and a Java programming tutorial.